Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 };
 ```

-That is, we just did the dumbest test to see if the container:

-- Void is created with the correct styles.
+Well we have created the simplest container, just to check that the data is loaded and that the container is created with the correct styles.
-- Loaded with data.

 At this point we can choose between two approaches:

-- We start creating the column component and then the card and integrate
-  in the main application to see if everything is mounted.
+- We start creating the column component and then the card and integrate it in the main application to see if everything is mounted.

-- We integrate as soon as possible into the main container and begin to have
-  Visual _feedback_ that everything is connecting.
+- We integrate as soon as possible into the main container and begin to have Visual _feedback_ checking that what we are creating is working.

-My advice here is to always go for the second solution, the sooner we can get things out of the UI the sooner we will detect problems and it will be easier to fix, since there is less code and fewer components to see if they are responsible for generating the failure.
+My advice here is to always go for the second option: the sooner we can get things out of the UI, the sooner we will detect problems and it will be easier to fix them, since there is less code and fewer components, the code surface is smaller and hence easery to find the offending line of code.

-So let's create a _barrel_ inside the _kanban_ to export our container:
+So, let's create a _barrel_ inside the _kanban_ to export our container:

 _./src/kanban/index.ts_